 Hammer Rip’d Pearl Bowling Ball

 It is another versatile bowling ball by the hose of Hammer.
 Its asymmetric core and CFI Aggression cover are factors behind its outstanding performance in the lane.
 Also, it has a covering of pearl reactive coverstock.
-This bowling Ball is famous for a sharp hook, clean transition, and excellent backend action.
+This bowling ball is famous for a sharp hook, clean transition, and excellent backend action.
 It negotiates the lane conditions effortlessly.
-Besides, it is available in vibrant colors.
+Additionally, it is available in vibrant colors.